Font Converter

 Share this page to:

 Email typography operates under severe constraints compared to web design.
 Unlike websites where you control the rendering environment, emails must display correctly across dozens of email clients, each with different CSS support, font rendering, and security restrictions.
-The result is a landscape where custom fonts work for some recipients but not others—making fallback strategy essential.
+The result is a landscape where custom fonts work for some recipients but not others, making fallback strategy essential.

 In 2026, email client font support remains fragmented.
 Apple's Mail apps have excellent web font support, while Gmail and Outlook continue to strip @font-face declarations for security reasons.
 This guide helps you navigate these limitations, implement effective fallback stacks, and decide when custom fonts are worth the complexity.
+Understanding font-display swap behavior is also relevant here, since the same principles that govern flash-of-unstyled-text on the web apply when email clients do render your custom fonts.

 Understanding email font support helps you make informed decisions about typography in your email campaigns, ensuring brand consistency while accepting the practical realities of email client diversity.